lingyi-owl/jena_workshop/_episodes/51_exploring_data.md

 function.
 Also make sure to take note of the file paths: The current working directory of an R Notebook is the directory in which the R Notebook is saved.
-For example, because the sample metadata is saved in the same folder, we don’t have to provide a file path beyond the name of the file.
+For example, because the sample metadata is saved in the directory of "data" in the current working directory, we provide a relative file path beyond the name of the file.

 ## Data Overview with FeatureTable
 FeatureTable is an R package designed to hold and manipulate sequencing data.